Music of Belgium: Jazz and blues

 One of the most famous jazz instruments, the saxophone, was invented by a Belgian: Adolphe Sax.

 Some known Belgian blues artists are Elmore D (who sings in English and Walloon dialect), and the Flemish Roland van Campenhout (also known as Roland).

-In the 1930s, the Belgian gypsy guitarist Django Reinhardt became one of the first important jazz musicians to be born in Europe, and one of the most important jazz guitarists of all time.
+In the 1930s, the Belgian romani guitarist Django Reinhardt became one of the first important jazz musicians to be born in Europe, and one of the most important jazz guitarists of all time.
 In 1949 Toots Thielemans joined a jam session in Paris with Sidney Bechet, Charlie Parker, Miles Davis, Max Roach and others.
 He moved to the US in 1952 where he was a member of Charlie Parker's All-Stars.
 Toots Thielemans is often credited by jazz aficionados and jazz critics to be the greatest jazz harmonica player of the century.
 His music has been used in films like Midnight Cowboy and Turkish delight, and television series such as Sesame Street and Baantjer.

-Other well known Belgian artists are Aka Moon, Bobby Jaspar, Bert Joris, Philip Catherine, Steve Houben, Octurn and René Thomas.
+Other well known Belgian artists are Aka Moon, Bobby Jaspar, Bert Joris, Philip Catherine, Steve Houben, Octurn and René Thomas, and the first quartertone jazzpianist Seppe Gebruers (b.
+1990).
+He is well known for his experimental approach and exploring microtonality in jazz.
+In his project 'Playing with standards' he plays with two grandpianos tuned a quartertone apart, and with the well known jazzstandards.